Qeole/Enlight/README.md

 If you wish to build from sources, the `xpi` add-on file itself can easily be generated with a `cfx xpi` command from the Mozilla add-on SDK (see [documentation on MDN][4]).

-Building with `jpm` is not supported yet, should arrive soon.
+Building with `jpm` is not supported yet on `master` branch, should arrive soon.

 ## Usage